tpietruszka/rate_limited/README.md

   coupling too tightly with their API?
 - tests (and explicit support?) for different ways of registering usage
 - tests with and without tqdm installed, somehow (CI + different environments? patching?)
+- more robust wrapper-like behavior of schedule() - more complete support of VS Code